Now that I’ve had a chance to play with the new GoPro HERO4 Session, here are my overall impressions.

 The headline feature of the HERO4 Session is that it’s tiny.
-GoPros were already small.
-This one takes it to a new level.
+GoPros were already small before, but this one takes it to a new level.
 And small also translate as light, which is likely to make it a very popular choice where every ounce matters, like using on drones.
 It also means less wind resistance and bulk, which is handy in uses where being streamlined and light matters.